Dimmock History, Family Crest & Coats of Arms

 Another reference claims that name was derived from the Saxon words "dim" for dark, + "ac" for oak, in other words "dark oak."
 Remains can still be seen of an ancient hall in Howell, Lincolnshire, the seat of the Dymoke family at one time.

-Important Dates for the Dimmock family
+Early History of the Dimmock family

 This web page shows only a small excerpt of our Dimmock research.
 Another 101 words (7 lines of text) covering the years 1350, 1381, 1500, 1566, 1531, 1580, 1428, 1471, 1469, 1471 and 1546 are included under the topic Early Dimmock History in all our PDF Extended History products and printed products wherever possible.